-ESCP Europe and its Energy Management Centre (EMC) will be taking part as Knowledge Partners at this year’s LCILP Annual Conference on Energy Arbitration and Dispute Resolution in the Middle East and Africa.
+ESCP and its Energy Management Centre (EMC) will be taking part as Knowledge Partners at this year’s LCILP Annual Conference on Energy Arbitration and Dispute Resolution in the Middle East and Africa.

 Taking place on 6 – 7 March in London, this year's conference will be hold in association with Herbert Smith Freehills LLP.
 The event will focus on a broad range of technical, economic and diplomatic factors that affect Dispute Resolution in the Middle East and Africa.
 The conference will provide a deep understanding on the impact of oil price variations and regional security issues across the continent.

 The keynote address will be delivered by Funke Adekoya, Vice President, International Council for Commercial Arbitration.
 For the first time, the conference will feature an Oxford-style debate on the question “This House believes that Investment Arbitration is Finished”.